pkarsy/CC1101_RF/README.md

+### Project reorganization
+Please allow 1-2 days before trying the code, with the switch to 0.8.0 a lot of changes happening This message will removed as soon as everything is in place.

 ### CC1101_RF
 Arduino library for Texas Instruments CC1101 chip.
 It is based on [elechouse library](https://github.com/simonmonk/CC1101_arduino).
 The scope is to transfer packets between 2 nodes and not to implement the various modes of operation(OOK for example) and special operations CC1101 has.